 Although contrast dyes are generally safe for most patients, those with renal failure may be at additional risks of developing contrast-induced nephropathy (CIN) a rare disorder that occurs when kidney problems are caused by the use of certain contrast dyes.

 In most cases contrast dyes used in tests, such as CT and angiograms, have no reported problems, with only 2% of people receiving dyes can develop CIN.
 That being said, the risk for CIN can increase for people with diabetes, a history of heart and blood diseases, and CKD.4

 Modern Vascular uses minimal contrast and we have a CO2 option for renal patients in order to carefully evaluate patients while being cognizant of the risks associated with reduced kidney function.

 Since roughly half of PAD patients have no apparent symptoms, it’s difficult at times to know if someone has the disease,1 making early detection and treatment of PAD that much more important to stay on top of.
 It’s imperative to avoid infections and prioritize treatment to avoid the necessity of amputation.

-Patients who have chronic kidney disease should undergo evaluation for PAD, even if they show no symptoms of the disease.
+Patients who have chronic kidney disease should undergo evaluation, even if they show no symptoms of peripheral artery disease.